Seraff/taxus/docs/basics.rst

 Basics
 ======

-Sequoia is designed to be to link a tree and a fasta file to edit for downstream analysis.
+Taxus is designed to be to link a tree and a fasta file to edit for downstream analysis.

 Trees Opening and Saving
 ------------------------

-Sequoia can load trees in NEXUS and Newick formats.
+Taxus can load trees in NEXUS and Newick formats.

 To open the tree, select :menuselection:`File --> Open Tree`.